jsforce/jsforce-website/src/partials/document/metadata.html.md

 You can retrieve metadata information which is currently registered in Salesforce, `Metadata#retrieve(options)` command can be used.

+The structure of hash object argument `options` is same to the message object defined in Salesforce Metadata API.

 ```javascript
 var fs = require('fs');
 conn.metadata.retrieve({ packageNames: [ 'My Test Package' ] })
              .stream().pipe(fs.createWriteStream("./path/to/MyPackage.zip"));
 ```

 If you have metadata definition files in your file system, create zip file from them and call `Metadata#deploy(zipIn, options)` to deploy all of them.

 ```javascript
 var fs = require('fs');